Memeruler-k/Skull-Addon/README.md

 # Skull Addon for Meteor Client

-Currently in Beta Development and testing.
+Currently in Development and testing.

+Discontinued cuz im dumb with coding and have many errors lol.If you can help me add me on discord Discord:Memeruler_k#8517

 Requirements
 - Minecraft 1.20.2